davidbailey/tum/handbook/Artificial Intelligence/README.md

     * Scene Understanding - Where is everyone else?
     * Movement Planning - Where am I going?
     * Driver State
+  * Learning Types
+    * Supervised: provide large sample of training data (ground truth: inputs and outputs)
+      * Humans can learn from much less data, simple instructions.
+    * Reinforcement Learning: reward or punish based on just outcome, ground truth is scarce
+    * Unsupervised: no information about outputs
   * Neural Networks (Deep Learning)
     * Universality - can approximate any function e.g. driving
     * Courses